UCD in the Community supports and promotes community engagement across UCD.

 About UCD in the Community

-UCD in the Community was established in 2016, to support and promote civic engagement across the UCD community.
-Civic engagement is defined as:
+UCD in the Community was established in 2016, to support and promote community engagement across the UCD community.
+Community engagement is defined as:

 The objective of UCD in the Community is to connect UCD staff and students with the wider community for mutual benefit, bringing their skills and expertise to support community-based organisations (CBOs), and in exchange, empowering the UCD community as socially aware citizens.
 Simultaneously, we aim to showcase current projects, teaching and research that work in a collaborative manner and contribute to positive and sustainable social outcomes.